BinaryMuse/michelletilley-blog/_drafts/creating-chrome-extensions-with-react.markdown

 ---
 layout: post
 title: Creating Chrome Extensions with React
-description: "I recently built a Chrome extension using Facebook's React."
+description: "I recently built a Chrome extension using Facebook's React and a message bus.
+Let's take a look at the results."
 ---

 If you're into client-side web development to any extent, you've probably heard of Facebook's [React](http://facebook.github.io/react/index.html) library (or maybe you've just been living under a rock).
 Recently, I was working on a Chrome extension, and decided to see how well React fit in to the development I was doing.
 (Spoiler alert: it fit in quite well.)
 This post is not meant to be a general overview of or a basic tutorial for React, but rather a brief description of some architecture decisions that worked well for me while building the app.